Nicolas Duval

 Pregnant and breastfeeding women must avoid mugwort completely.
 The herb can stimulate uterine contractions and may trigger miscarriage or premature labor1.
 This serious risk applies to all forms, including smoking blends, teas, and topical applications.

-People with allergies to plants in the Asteraceae family face significantly higher risks.
-This large plant family includes:
+People with allergies to plants in the Asteraceae family face higher risks.
+This includes:

 Mugwort is completely legal throughout the United States.
 No federal restrictions apply to possession, cultivation, or personal use.
-The FDA recognizes it as “Generally Recognized as Safe” (GRAS) when used as a food flavoring agent, which provides additional confidence for home users.
+The FDA classifies it as “Generally Recognized as Safe” (GRAS) when used as a food flavoring agent—a reassuring distinction for home users.

 You can legally purchase dried mugwort, seeds, and prepared smoking blends in all 50 states.
 Garden centers, herb shops, and online retailers stock it openly.
-No special permits are required for basic plant material, though some retailers may apply age restrictions to smoking blends as a precautionary measure.
+No special permits are needed for basic plant material.
+That said, some retailers apply age restrictions to smoking blends as a standard precaution.

-Some regions have specific considerations worth noting.
-Certain European countries require commercial herbal preparations to register as medicines if they make health claims.
-A few jurisdictions restrict wild harvesting to protect native ecosystems and preserve biodiversity.
+A few regional considerations are worth noting.
+Certain European countries require commercial herbal products to register as medicines if health claims are made.
+Some jurisdictions also restrict wild harvesting to protect native ecosystems.

-Smoking blends containing mugwort follow the same legal framework as the plant itself.
-Most areas treat herbal smoking mixtures similarly to tobacco products regarding age restrictions and public use policies.
+Smoking blends containing mugwort follow the same legal framework as the raw plant.
+Most areas treat herbal smoking mixtures similarly to tobacco regarding age restrictions and public use policies.

-While mugwort’s legal status remains stable globally, regulations can change.
-Local ordinances may apply, especially for commercial sales.
+While mugwort enjoys stable legal status worldwide, regulations can shift over time.
+Local ordinances may apply—especially for commercial sales.
 Always verify current laws in your area before purchasing1.

 1. “Mugwort Benefits, Side Effects, Dosage, Interactions – Verywell Health.”
 Verywell Health.
 Accessed April 7, 2023. https://www.verywellhealth.com/mugwort-benefits-side-effects-dosage-and-interactions-4767226